Velvety smooth and savory with warm spices, this Butternut Squash Bisque is rich and elegant yet surprisingly easy to

 This is so good that it survived the soup trials and taste tests and made it all the way to events that I’ve hosted.
 It even beat out the recipe I got from a chef from the Grand Hotel on Mackinac Island.

 And now, I share it with you.
 Because that’s how neat I really am.
 You wouldn’t believe how simple it is.
 And how very satisfying.

 Begin with two beautiful butternut squash.
 The chef taught me that the more yellow it is the sweeter it will be.
 Wash it, cut it in half, scoop out the seeds (do not throw them away!) and lay it on a rimmed baking pan.
-Cut 1/2 c. butter into chunks (about 1 T. each) and divide it up over the open squash halves.
-Sprinkle with 1/4-1/2 c. brown sugar and a little salt and pepper, and roast it in a 400 degree oven for 45 minutes or so or until a fork will pierce the soft flesh easily.
+Drizzle generously with olive oil.
+Sprinkle with salt and pepper, and roast it in a 400 degree oven for 45 minutes- 1 hour or until a fork will pierce the soft flesh easily.
 Set it aside to cool.

 While it’s cooling chop 1/2 c. onion and peel and slice one apple.

-When the squash has cooled enough to handle, scrape the insides out (of course not the seeds) and set it aside.
+When the squash has cooled enough to handle, scrape the soft squash out, and set it aside.